stacks-network/docs/src/pages/stacks-blockchain/atlas-how-it-works.md

   but in a way that still guarantees that the sampling will remain unbiased.

-- A peer does not report its entire neighbor set when queried, but only reports a random subset of peers that have met a minimium health threshold.
+- A peer does not report its entire neighbor set when queried, but only reports a random subset of peers that have met a minimum health threshold.

 - A new neighbor is only selected if it belongs to the same [BNS fork-set](/naming-services/overview#bns-forks) (i.e. it reports